uccser/docker-images/README.md

 # Docker images

-A collection of Docker images available on [Docker Hub](https://hub.docker.com/u/uccser/) used by the University of Canterbury Computer Science Education Research group.
+This repository produces Docker images used by the University of Canterbury Computer Science Education Research group.

-The Docker images we currently use are:

-    - Django
-    - Nginx-with-gulp
-    - Python

-## How to update packages

-`pyup-bot` will create a pull request when a new version of a package becomes available.
-In addition to the changes `pyup-bot` makes, we will need to also update the `VERSION` files with the new version number for the relevant package.
-This includes `VERSION` files within the `with-weasyprint` directories.

-To update repositories that use these Docker images, we need to update both the `Dockerfile` and `Dockerfile-local` files in the repository with the new version number.

-Note: If one of the Docker images has a dependency that updates (for example: a database library within the Django image), the Docker image version number is not changed.
-It is only changed when the key dependency is changed.